-Parcell and his wife, Julia, who works at a service program coordinator at the Office of Service-Learning, maintain a farm operation (corn and soybeans) near Fayette, Missouri.“I want to make sure I can look folks in the eye and say ‘I know what you’re going through.’””
+Parcell and his wife, Julia, who works as a service program coordinator at the Office of Service-Learning, maintain a farm operation (corn and soybeans) near Fayette, Missouri.“We live engagement every day and we value that.”

 “It helps me keep grounded in what I do,” Parcell says of his farm.
 “I do a crop share so I still know all of the costs of production.
 I know what it takes to shop around for the best prices and what the costs of transportation are.”